This is the delivery loop. It keeps work predictable and makes reviews and QA easier.

 - Copy tweaks and minor spacing changes

-- Small component adjustments that do not change the page structure
+- Small component adjustments that do not change page structure

 - Fixes for missed requirements in the agreed scope